nsaylan/Clarusway-aws-devops/aws/hands-on/20201110_ECR/Hands-on ECR-02.md

 git commit -m 'prep for deploy stage' git push
 ```
-- obser the Jenkins to finish process
+- observe the Jenkins to finish process

 - Go to the Jenkins instance (todo-app-node-project/ directory)to create `Jenkinsfile`
 ```bash